peilingjiang/p5.bezier/examples/reference.md

 ## curve.update(points)

 Recomputes vertices without drawing.
-Pass fresh coordinate arrays with the same count as `curve.controlPoints`; mutating stored arrays in place can skip the update.
+Coordinates are copied, so the same input array can be edited and passed again.
+Unchanged coordinates skip resampling.
+Keep the same count as `curve.controlPoints`.
 Closed curves add internal closure points, so rebuild a closed object from your original points instead.

 ```javascript
 curve.update([